 The everyday world is too busy to pay attention to the cultural heritage and to the thoughts and creations of the past ages, but society needs reserves where its values are deposited and preserved for future generations.
 The university is such a place and we need, with forethought, to consider the values, both physical and intellectual, left us by past generations, and to determine which are worth saving and which can be discarded.

-The NMSU campus is 100 years old.
+The NMSU campus is over 130 years old.
 Only one building remains from that time, the old Seed House on College Drive.
 It is an undistinguished building in appearance, yet has a great value to the university because it predates it.
 It was here when the founding fathers met April 27, 1888 and it looked benevolently on the early efforts of faculty and students who built what is now a great university in the wilderness of southern New Mexico.
 No other college buildings are preserved from the past century.

 Young men and women who spend their early adulthood years at NMSU become emotionally attached, not only to the idea of NMSU, but also to the physical reality of it.
 Classrooms, walks, dormitories assume sentimental value; they remind former students of their first intensive efforts, their dates, their discovery of the world.
 Coming back years later, the nostalgia of their youth and of the carefree life is one of the valuable experiences education provides.
 We wish to preserve the physical reality of the campus as much as the practical modern world permits.